observo/ProcessSynchronization/ReadMe.md

 The xaa has Header.

-Define SHARED_MEMORY_SIZE and BUFFER_SIZE as per your requirements.
+Define SHARED_MEMORY_SIZE and BUFFER_SIZE as per your requirements in Programming Source Files.

 Open a Terminal in Linux(Ubuntu) by pressing Alt+Ctl+T.